Manin relations for overconvergent modular symbols¶

 >>> from sage.all import * >>> B [ 0 -1] [ 1 3] >>> A*B, A**Integer(2)*B ( [-1 1] [ 1 0] [ 3 -4], [-4 1] )

-- reps_with_two_torsion()[source]#
+- reps_with_two_torsion()[source]¶

 The coset representatives whose associated unimodular path contains a point fixed by a \(\Gamma_0(N)\) element of order 2 (where the order is computed in \(PSL_2(\ZZ)\)).

-A list of matrices.
+OUTPUT: list of matrices

 EXAMPLES: